LandRegistry/common-dev-env/README.md

 The application repositories will be pulled and updated on each `up` or `reload`, _unless_ the current checked out branch does not match the one in the configuration.
 This allows you to create and work in feature branches while remaining in full control of updates and merges.

-If you are creating a new app that doesn't have a remote Git repository to clone from yet, you can manually put a directory into `/apps/` and add it to the configuration with the `repo` key set to `none` and no `branch` key.
+If you are creating a new app that doesn't have a remote Git repository to clone from yet, you can manually put a directory into `/apps/` and add it to the configuration with the `repo` key set to `none` and no `ref` key.

 [Example](snippets/configuration.yml)